weaviate/Verba/README.md

 ## What Is Verba?

-Verba is a fully-customizable personal assistant for querying and interacting with your data, **either locally or deployed via cloud**.
+Verba is a fully-customizable personal assistant utilizing [Retrieval Augmented Generation (RAG)](https://weaviate.io/rag#:~:text=RAG%20with%20Weaviate,accuracy%20of%20AI%2Dgenerated%20content.) for querying and interacting with your data, **either locally or deployed via cloud**.
 Resolve questions around your documents, cross-reference multiple data points or gain insights from existing knowledge bases.
 Verba combines state-of-the-art RAG techniques with Weaviate's context-aware database.
 Choose between different RAG frameworks, data types, chunking & retrieving techniques, and LLM providers based on your individual use-case.

 ## Open Source Spirit

 **Weaviate** is proud to offer this open-source project for the community.
-While we strive to address issues promptly, please understand that it may not be maintained with the same rigor as production software.
+While we strive to address issues as fast as we can, please understand that it may not be maintained with the same rigor as production software.
 We welcome and encourage community contributions to help keep it running smoothly.
 Your support in fixing open issues quickly is greatly appreciated.

 ### Watch our newest Verba video here: